 OSHAcademy courses 702, 704, 706, 707, 709, 710, and 711 cover these topic areas.

 Each of the following program components should be analyzed on the worksite.
-Use a checklist to make sure your analysis is efficient and effective.
+Use a checklist to help make sure your analysis is efficient and accurately identifies hazards.
 Be sure to document what you find whether it is in conformance or not.

 In conducting the worksite analysis, it’s important to look for hazards that are generally recognized within the industry, and those hazards that should be foreseeable on the worksite.